robcarver17/pysystemtrade/docs/production.md

 ##### Balance trade: Create a series of trades and immediately fill them (not actually executed)

 Ordinarily the stack handler will pick up on any fills, and act accordingly.
 However there are times when this might not happen.
 If a position is closed by IB because it is close to expiry, or you submit a manual trade on another platform, or if the stack handler crashes after submitting the order but executing the fill... the possibilities are endless.
-Anyway, this is a serious problem because the positions you actually have (in the brokers records) won't be reflected in the position database which will be reported in the reconcile report FIX ME LINK) - a condition which, when detected, will lock the instrument so it can't be traded until the problem is solved.
+Anyway, this is a serious problem because the positions you actually have (in the brokers records) won't be reflected in the position database which will be reported in the [reconcile report](#reconcile-report)) - a condition which, when detected, will lock the instrument so it can't be traded until the problem is solved.
 Less seriously, you'll be missing the trade from your historic trade database.

 To get round this you should submit a balance trade, which will ripple through the databases like a normal trade, but won't actually be sent to the broker for execution; thus replacing the missing trade.

 ##### Balance instrument trade: Create a trade just at the strategy level and fill (not actually executed)

 Ordinarly the strategy level positions (for instruments, per strategy, summed across contracts) should match the contract level positions (for instruments and contracts, summed across strategies).
-However if for some reason an order goes astray you will end up with a mismatch (which will be reported in the reconcile report FIX ME LINK).
+However if for some reason an order goes astray you will end up with a mismatch (which will be reported in the [reconcile report](#reconcile-report)).
 To solve this you can submit an order just at the strategy level (not allocated to a specific contract) which will solve the problem but isn't actually executed.

 ##### Manual trade: Create a series of trades to be executed